Texbio/Curseforge-Profile-Code-Downloader/README.md

 Downloads a Modpack using the profile code, using curseforge's public api.
 </br>\- Used Clade to make the python, simple stuff.
 - `cf_profile_code_importer.py`
-  -  Just download the zip.
+  -  profilecode -> zip.
+Saves in same dirrectory as the script.
 - `cf_code_to_prism.py`
   - Only used if you are using Prism Launcher, Downloads the zip to your windows TEMP dir, then uses cmd arguments to send it to prism launcher